Puntalytics/Puntalytics.github.io/2023draftboard.md

 **2020: Punts: 14, net: 44.4, pEPA: 0.02, OF: -0.03, PD: 0.05**
 **2019: Punts: 67, net: 43.9, pEPA: 0.31, OF: 0.49, PD: 0.17**

 Turk showed elite potential in limited action in 2021, before coming back down to earth in his final year at OU.
 He boasts a powerful leg with more control than Baringer.
 He declared for the 2022 draft but was not selected or signed.
 This may be a red flag for teams, but we believe he has what it takes to make a solid pro.
+His punt-to-punt consistency makes him the most pro-ready punter in the class.

 **Bottom line:** More refined punter than Baringer with a lower ceiling.
 May have played his draft cards wrong. **NFL Comp: JK Scott**

-## 3. Brad Robbins (Michigan) {#brad-robbins}
-HT: 6003  WT: 200  age: 24

-**2022: Punts: 43, net: 41.2, pEPA: 0.14, OF: 0.17, PD: 0.05**
-**2021: Punts: 45, net: 45.4, pEPA: 0.27, OF: 0.27, PD: 0.27**
-**2020: Punts: 23, net: 44.7, pEPA: 0.18, OF: 0.23, PD: 0.05**
-**2019: Punts: 63, net: 37.9, pEPA: -0.11, OF: -0.13, PD: -0.08**

-A four-year starter at Michigan, Robbins has been a consistent weapon for the Blue in the last two years.
-Though he could not follow up a great 2021 with an even better 2022, he has been a much better precision punter than the two guys above him.
-Robbins only has one total touchback in the last two seasons.

-**Bottom line:** Consistent, pro-ready punter who will thrive in a ball-control offense that prioritizes giving the defense long fields to work with **NFL Comp: a poor man's Jordan Stout**

-## 4. Adam Korsak (Rutgers) {#adam-korsak}
+## 3. Adam Korsak (Rutgers) {#adam-korsak}
 HT: 6005  WT: 191  age: 25

 **2022: Punts: 68, net: 44.3, pEPA: 0.24, OF: 0.22, PD: 0.28**